Guestuser: Login or enrol?

 Rating graphic.

 Leac Chonaill is the name of a stone near the holy well of St. Conall.
 Recesses on it are said to be the marks of the saint's knees and elbow (Kay Muhr, Celebrating Ulster's Townlands, p.
 23).
-Leac Chonaill also gives its name to the townlands of De Cruach Leac Chonaill is the 993rd highest summit in Ireland.
-Cruach Leac Chonaill is the second most southerly summit in the Donegal NW area.
+Leac Chonaill also gives its name to the townlands of Derryleconnell Far and Derryleconnell Near.
+Cruach Leac Chonaill is the 1252th highest place in Ireland.
+Cruach Leac Chonaill is the most southerly summit and also the second most westerly in the Derryveagh Mountains area.

-COMMENTS for Cruach Leac Chonaill 1 of 1
+COMMENTS for Croaghleconnell (Cruach Leac Chonaill) 1 of 1

 Picture: View SE to Croaghleconnel from the R252.